kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Uranoscopus chinensis
 Tags	stargazer 2014
 Desc	Night dives at the Anilao pier feels like something from another world.
 The sandy bottom comes to life from all the crabs, shrimps, slugs and bottom dwellers doing their brutal routine.
-Many of these animals feed at night, and the site is turned into a large scale battlefield for the tiny creatures living there.
-The starfish were many and moving fast, climbing over animals and any obstructing ground they collided into, stopping only to devour the delicious molluscs their tube feet got attached to.
-Countless squids dancing around in the dark, moving just outside the beam of our lights while concurrently exploiting it for the ongoing hunt.
-A stargazer landed on the sand and burrowed its tapered body, exposing only its big, heavy, flat head and a vertically slanted mouth.
-The stargazer waits for passing fish before it jumps upwards while it creates a vacuum to suck in the prey.
+Many of these animals feed at night, and the site turns to a large scale battlefield for the tiny creatures living there.
+A stargazer approached in the midst of the chaos, landed on the sand and burrowed its tapered body, exposing only its big, heavy, flat head and a vertically slanted mouth.
+He waits for passing fish before jumping upwards while creating a vacuum to suck in the prey.

 DSC03660.jpg